rydmike/flex_color_picker/README.md

 The above introduction was a walk through of the bundled example, please see the [example section](https://pub.dev/packages/flex_color_picker/example) for the complete source code.

-There are more configuration options available for the `ColorPicker`, use the [API reference guide](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/flex_color_picker-library.html) for additional information.
+There are a few more configuration options available for the `ColorPicker`, use the [API reference guide](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/flex_color_picker-library.html) for additional information.

 You can also try the more complete [live web example](https://rydmike.com/democolorpicker/) and study its [source code here](https://github.com/rydmike/color_picker_demo).